felipecarrillo100/luciadriatraining/licenseloading/vite-luciadria-m2/README.md

 # Creating a new App Using Vite with React + TypeScript

 Creating a new React application using Vite with TypeScript is a straightforward process that leverages Vite's fast build times and modern tooling.
-In this guide, we'll walk through the steps to set up a new React app named `vite-luciadria` using Vite and TypeScript.
+In this guide, we'll walk through the steps to set up a new React app named `vite-luciadria-m2` using Vite and TypeScript.

 ## Step-by-Step Guide to Create a React App with Vite and TypeScript